2032 in public domain: United States

 Under the Copyright Term Extension Act, books published in 1936, films released in 1936, and other works published in 1936 will enter the public domain in 2032.
 Sound recordings published in 1931 and unpublished works whose authors died in 1961 will also enter the public domain.

 MGM's The Great Ziegfeld will enter the public domain in 2032.

-Notable films entering the public domain in 2032 include Best Picture Academy Award winner The Great Ziegfeld with William Powell and Luise Rainer, Charlie Chaplin's Modern Times (the final film of his character "The Tramp"), the Alfred Hitchcock films Secret Agent and Sabotage, the John Ford films Mary of Scotland and The Prisoner of Shark Island, Frank Capra's Mr. Deeds Goes to Town with Gary Cooper, Universal Monsters film Dracula's Daughter, Jean Renoir's films Partie de campagne and The Crime of Monsieur Lange, The Story of Louis Pasteur with Paul Muni, Mervyn LeRoy's Anthony Adverse with Fredric March and Olivia de Havilland, the George Cukor adaptations of Romeo and Juliet with Norma Shearer and Leslie Howard and Camille with Greta Garbo and Robert Taylor, William Wyler's Dodsworth with Walter Huston, Fritz Lang's first Hollywood film Fury with Spencer Tracy and Bruce Cabot, San Francisco with Clark Gable and Jeanette MacDonald, Cecil B. DeMille's The Plainsman with Cooper and Jean Arthur, Swing Time with Fred Astaire and Ginger Rogers, Judy Garland's debut film Pigskin Parade, Fred Zinnemann's directorial debut Redes, Walt Disney's Mickey Mouse cartoon Thru the Mirror and Silly Symphony short The Country Cousin, and the Merrie Melodies short I Love to Singa.
+Notable films entering the public domain in 2032 include Best Picture Academy Award winner The Great Ziegfeld with William Powell and Luise Rainer, Charlie Chaplin's Modern Times (the final film of his character "The Tramp"), the Alfred Hitchcock films Secret Agent and Sabotage, the John Ford films Mary of Scotland and The Prisoner of Shark Island, Frank Capra's Mr. Deeds Goes to Town with Gary Cooper, Universal Monsters film Dracula's Daughter, Jean Renoir's films Partie de campagne and The Crime of Monsieur Lange, The Story of Louis Pasteur with Paul Muni, Mervyn LeRoy's Anthony Adverse with Fredric March and Olivia de Havilland, the George Cukor adaptations of Romeo and Juliet with Norma Shearer and Leslie Howard and Camille with Greta Garbo and Robert Taylor, The Petrified Forest with Howard, Bette Davis, and Humphrey Bogart, William Wyler's Dodsworth with Walter Huston, Fritz Lang's first Hollywood film Fury with Spencer Tracy and Bruce Cabot, San Francisco with Clark Gable and Jeanette MacDonald, Cecil B. DeMille's The Plainsman with Cooper and Jean Arthur, Swing Time with Fred Astaire and Ginger Rogers, Judy Garland's debut film Pigskin Parade, Fred Zinnemann's directorial debut Redes, Walt Disney's Mickey Mouse cartoons Thru the Mirror and Mickey's Rival (the debut, and only Golden Age appearance, of the character Mortimer Mouse) and Silly Symphony short The Country Cousin, and the Merrie Melodies short I Love to Singa.